-Special Fall 2021 Opportunity: Take Any SiD Class On Its Own!
+UM-Ann Arbor Students Can Now Take Any Fall SiD Class On Its Own

 While most SiD courses have been closed to students participating in the full fall semester program in the past, we have decided to open up all SiD courses to all UM undergrads for the fall semesters!
 Detroit: Artist as Activist and From the Underground to Motown: A Course on Detroit's History are open to all UM students for the Fall 2022 semester.
 Courses meet 1x/week, with the exception of the Community-Based Internship, which is scheduled as needed according to the organization with which each student interns.
 See below for the full list of SiD classes offered this fall.
 Got questions?
 Email firstname.lastname@example.org!

 Students participating in the fall program take 13-18 credits, depending on whether they choose both electives and/or organize an independent study.
 Most SiD courses can be used to meet College of LSA distribution requirements for the social sciences and the humanities.
 In some cases, SiD courses can be used to meet concentration requirements (but this is ultimately determined by a concentration advisor.)
 Additionally, the credits you earn in Semester in Detroit count towards the LSA Minor in Urban Studies -- which requires you to enroll in at least five classes for a total of at least 16 credit hours.

 Fall SiD students will only have to take one additional core course on the Ann Arbor campus (either RCSSCI 330 or UP 424) to complete the Urban Studies minor.

 Foundational courses remain the same each semester.
 Elective courses are subject to change; however, they have been relatively consistent over time.

 Foundational Courses (all required):